 Wasted Nurse laid her head against its fur and squeezed it tightly before dropping it back onto the pavement.

 “I don’t feel a connection,” she said sadly.

 Before anyone could reassure her, she’d wandered back to her car.
 The corgi was adopted that afternoon by a more sober individual, which Wasted Nurse learned about that night when she logged on and saw that he was no longer available.

 Mandi’s phone started blowing up at 4AM—“I didn’t say I didn’t want him, why did you give my dog away, what’s wrong with you?”

 #3: The Lady Who Wants Us To Take a Cruise Together

 It’s one thing to be spammed with an all-user email, but it’s a unique brand of horror when someone actually chooses to target you in their mass email about getting together outside of work.

 No, I tell you.
 A thousand times no.

 As though cruise ships weren’t frightening enough with all their intestinal afflictions, plumbing overflows, and running-aground issues, this woman has added herself to the list of drawbacks.
 At least once a week she sends an email update about her big plan for all of us to sail away together.
-The ONLY appealing thing about this is that I once read an article about how people go missing overboard with little proof of whether it was homicide.
-Still, this would only work if I could select specific people to come along.
-Actually… it just occurred to me that this may be the only reason she’s invited me in the first place.
+I can only assume she’s read the same articles I have, about people going missing overboard and no one knowing whether it was homicide, and that’s why she’s inviting me.
+It’s almost a compliment.